Menu

 CO2 exposure limits are a serious matter.
 The benefits of acting to keep the work environment secure for others are priceless and lifesaving.
 As a business owner, providing a carbon dioxide alarm system can not only save a life but prevent a loss of money and other possible headaches when you become liable for a CO2-related injury.

-Micro Matic can help you make your establishment CO2 standards compliant.
+Micro-Matic can help you make your establishment CO2 standards compliant.
 We have been helping breweries since 1953, providing state-of-the-art technology for your business.
-Our products guarantee to make the work area a safe place for your employees.
-Customers can feel safe to wander around the bar premises, knowing that your establishment has a quality CO2 Safety Monitor/Alarm system set up.
+Our products are guaranteed to make the work area a safe place for your employees.
+Customers can feel safe wandering around the facility knowing that your establishment has a quality CO2 Safety Monitor/Alarm system set up.

 Raise a Glass to Draft Beer Sales!